 The country of Guatemala has 19 departments or administrative zones, and Antigua Guatemala happens to be the capital of the Sacatepéquez department.
 Though there are dishes that are familiar in all of Guatemala, there are also many regional variations to traditional Guatemalan food.

-Here is a list of local dishes you should give a try if you’re in Antigua Guatemala to enhance your understanding of the local culture:
+Here is a list of local Guatemalan dishes you should give a try if you’re in Guatemala – it will greatly enhance your understanding of the local culture:

 There are hundreds of types of tamales in Guatemalan cuisine.
 Guatemalan tamales can best be described as containing corn, rice or potato dough, sauce, some meat, and often hot pepper, all wrapped in green maxan leaves or corn husks.
 Some tamales are eaten once a year; others are available only during specific days of the week.